 Jennifer L. French

-1. Canals, Dams, and Colonized Landscapes: Simón Rodríguez vs. the Vincocaya Project (Arequipa, 1830)
+1. Canals, Dams, and Colonized Landscapes: Simón Rodríguez versus the Vincocaya Project (Arequipa, 1830)

 Ronald Briggs